 |Hampton Branch at Oak Hill||Southwest Branch||

 5125 Convict Hill Road

 2) Speaking on Specific Agenda Items

 Citizens may speak on most agenda items by completing an electronic registration in person on the kiosks located in the lobby of City Hall.
 Citizens can sign up at the kiosks after 12:00 noon on the Monday prior to the council meeting.
-You can speak on several items; however, citizens may not speak on briefings, executive sessions or on items where the public hearing has been closed.
+You can speak on several items; however, citizens may not speak on briefings or executive session items.

 You may also donate your time to another speaker if:

 You were present when the speaker began to address council

 You can specify the name of the speaker

 A speaker may receive donated time from a maximum of two people present and may speak for a maximum of seven minutes.
 The council may limit the number of speakers or the length of testimony in compliance with state law.